ariatemplates/usermanual/src/latest/templates/advanced/keyboard_navigation.md

 ### Creating keymaps

-The [`keymap object`](http://ariatemplates.com/api/#aria.templates.CfgBeans:KeyMapConfiguration) defines a keystroke and which method it should execute.
+The <code>[keymap object](http://ariatemplates.com/api/#aria.templates.CfgBeans:KeyMapConfiguration)</code> defines a keystroke and which method it should execute.
 It has the following properties:

 * **`key`**: a key (see below)
 * **`shift`**: _ (optional)_ a boolean indicating whether or not the Shift key must be pressed